New York, June 26 - 27, 2018

 Chair: Ana Maria S. A. Rodrigues, Centre of History, University of Lisbon

 Speaker: Adelina Modesti, Ph.D.
 Honorary Associate in Art History, La Trobe University, Maria Barreto Dávila, Ph.D.
-Post-Doctoral Fellow at CHAM, Cnetre for Humanities, and Carla Alferes Pinto, Ph.D.
-Post-Doctoral Fellow at CHAm, Centre for Humanities
+Post-Doctoral Fellow at CHAM, Centre for Humanities, and Carla Alferes Pinto, Ph.D.
+Post-Doctoral Fellow at CHAM, Centre for Humanities

 Women Collectors in Britain and America c.
 1880-1939

 Chair: Dr. Frances Fowle, Ph.D., Reader in History of Art and International Director of Edinburgh College of Art, University of Edinburgh; Senior Curator of French Art at the Scottish National Gallery

 Speakers: MaryKate Cleary, Art Historian and Lecturer, Dr Margaret R. Laster, Ph.D.
 Independent Curator, and Genevieve Westerby, Research Associate, European Painting and Sculpture, Art Institute of Chicago